Academy Sports (ASO)

 Number of Stores

-Academy Sports operated 306 locations in the latest quarter.
-It has opened new stores at a rapid clip over the last two years, averaging 5.8% annual growth, much faster than the broader consumer retail sector.
+Academy Sports sported 322 locations in the latest quarter.
+Over the last two years, it has opened new stores at a rapid clip by averaging 6.7% annual growth, among the fastest in the consumer retail sector.
 This gives it a chance to become a large, scaled business over time.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.